Alcohol licensing laws of the United Kingdom: Off-licence

-Off-licence (sometimes known as off-sales or informally offie) is a term used in the United Kingdom and Ireland for a shop licensed to sell alcoholic beverages for consumption off the premises, as opposed to a bar or public house which is licensed for consumption at the point of sale (on-licence).
+Off-licence (sometimes known as off-sales or informally offie) is a term used in the United Kingdom and Ireland for a shop licensed to sell alcoholic beverages for consumption off the premises, as opposed to a bar or public house, which is licensed for consumption at the point of sale (on-licence).
 The term also applies to the licence granted to the establishment itself.

-Off-licences typically are specialist shops, convenience stores, parts of supermarkets, or attached to bars and pubs.
+Off-licences typically are specialist shops, convenience stores, parts of supermarkets and attached to bars and pubs.
 Prices are usually substantially lower than in bars or pubs.

 In the United Kingdom, the "off-licence" status of a shop could once be used as a device to circumvent restrictive trading laws, particularly those concerning Sunday trading.
-Depending on local by-laws, shops might be either required to close at 12:00 once a week, or else not be allowed to trade in the evening.
-Shops with an off-licence made their hours similar to those of public houses, opening during lunch hours and from early evening to the mandatory closing time, usually 22:30 or 23:00.
+Depending on local by-laws, shops might be either required to close at 12noon once a week, or else not be allowed to trade in the evening.
+Shops with an off-licence made their hours similar to those of public houses, opening during lunch hours and from early evening to the mandatory closing time, usually 10:30pm or 11:00pm.
 The Sunday Trading Act 1994 exempted liquor stores (and any shops that sells alcohol) from its effects.
 The mandatory closing time for any licensed liquor stores are regulated by Licensing Act 2003 instead.

 During the COVID-19 pandemic in the United Kingdom, all pubs closed during the lockdown from 20 March 2020.
 However, on 25 March, off-licences were added to the list of essential businesses allowed to stay open, also enabling pubs and brewery taprooms with licences to sell beer for home consumption to offer takeaway sales and home deliveries.

+Regional UK licensing

-Licensing law in Northern Ireland
+Northern Ireland

 In Northern Ireland, legislation is more restrictive than in Great Britain—a reaction to social problems at the beginning of the 20th century.
 Only a limited number of licences are available for pubs and off-licences; any new pub or off-licence wanting to sell alcohol must wait until an existing one surrenders its licence (known as the surrender principle).

 Licences are granted and administered by the courts, not elected local authorities; the courts have no guidance to assist in the practical application of the law.
 A new licence is granted by the County Court and will only be granted on the surrender principle, and only if the court is satisfied that the existing number of licensed premises is not already adequate (the need principle).
 The transfer of a licence is a matter for the magistrates' courts.

-There are currently twelve categories of premises that may be licensed to sell alcohol, amongst which are pubs, off-licences, and certain businesses where the sale of alcohol is necessary to the main business.
+There are currently twelve categories of premises that may be licensed to sell alcohol, amongst which are pubs, off-licences and certain businesses for which the sale of alcohol is necessary to the main business.